sunknudsen/tube-manager/README.md

 **PeerTube**

 ```
+This is the 36th episode of the privacy guides series.

 In this episode, we explore how to backup and encrypt data using rsync and VeraCrypt on macOS.

 ==============================